-One of the best and most effective ways to keep your foods safe in any operation is proper handwashing and glove usage.
-Over 85% - let me repeat that – 85% - of foodborne illness are connected to improper handwashing/glove usage.
+One of the best and most effective ways to keep your foods safe in any operation is proper hand washing and glove usage.
+Over 85% – let me repeat that – 85% – of food borne illness is connected to improper hand washing/glove usage.
 Does your staff know this fact, and do they know the proper steps?
 Let’s have a basic review.

-A point that is showing up on DoH reports and my audits are dishwashing staff not washing hands at the proper time.
-Larger restaurants have a team where one worker loads the machine, and the other empties.
-Smaller restaurants have smaller staff, or not even room for more than 1 worker.
+A point that is showing up on DoH reports and my audits are dish washing staff not washing hands at the proper time.
+Larger restaurants have a team where one worker loads the machine and the other empties.
+Smaller restaurants have a smaller staff or not even room for more than one worker.
 After scraping and loading the dirty dishes into the machine, the single worker needs to wash their hands before handling the clean dishes/equipment.
 Kinda makes sense!
 Dishes come out sanitized, and you don’t want to re-contaminate them as they come out of the machine.

-A recent development is that as restaurants “Go Green’, paper towel dispensers in restrooms are replaced with those high speed blast air dryers, there are no paper towels to open the handle with!!
+A recent development is that as restaurants “Go Green’, paper towel dispensers in restrooms are replaced with those high-speed blast air dryers, there are no paper towels to open the handle with!!
 The only option is to go pull off some TP to open the door, which means washing your hands again.
-One restaurant that I audit, to complement their airdryer, has added a small towel dispenser with trash bucket right by the door.
+One restaurant that I audit, to complement their air dryer, has added a small towel dispenser with a trash bucket right by the door.

-Speaking of handsinks – each handsink should be designated (labeled) as handwashing only, be fully stocked with towels and soap, and be accessible.
-If you are washing your hands in a sink that was just used for, let’s say rinsing off some chicken, there is a possibility of contaminating your hands, or the chicken could be contaminated from the previous handwashing!
-Even seeing garnishes from a completed drink in a handsink may be seen as mis-use.
+Speaking of hand sinks – each hand sink should be designated (labeled) as hand washing only, be fully stocked with towels and soap, and be accessible.
+If you are washing your hands in a sink that was just used for, let’s say rinsing off some chicken, there is a possibility of contaminating your hands, or the chicken could be contaminated from the previous hand washing!
+Even seeing garnishes from a completed drink in a hand sink may be seen as misuse.
 Ensure that your staff knows what each sink is designated for.
-Make your staff to take the right steps when a dispenser is empty, not just walk away when they use the last of the soap or towels.
+Make your staff take the right steps when a dispenser is empty, not just walk away when they use the last of the soap or towels.

-Next month, we will look at proper glove and barrier use.
+Next month, we will look at the proper glove and barrier use.